 - 70. Where a one-part SRTI application form is received without a BASRIS (or equivalent), Social Security Scotland will need to make contact with the named RMP/RN to acquire the clinical judgement as confirmation that it is a special rules application.
 Together, the SRTI application form and clinical judgement constitute an application.
 Equally, Part 1 only of the 'normal rules' ADP application form and a clinical judgement constitute a special rules application. - 71.
 Where a 'lone' BASRiS (or clinical judgement) is received without an ADP application form, Social Security Scotland will need to make contact with the individual or person acting on their behalf so an SRTI application can be made if desired.
+A Part 1 only of a normal application would be sufficient and would be less burdensome for the client.
+An SRTI application can be either :- - Normal Rules Part 1 only plus BASRiS (or equivalent supporting information) no Part 2 would be required - Normal Rules Part 1 and part 2 plus BASRiS (or equivalent supporting information) - SRTI form plus BASRiS (or equivalent supporting information)

-Where harmful information is being withheld from the individual, Social Security Scotland will contact the representative named on the BASRiS so they can complete an SRTI application on behalf of the individual.
+Where harmful information is being withheld from the individual, Social Security Scotland will contact the legal representative named on the BASRiS, if such details have been provided, so they can complete an SRTI application on behalf of the individual.